SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 3. Navigate to the project's root folder and check if file `.gitignore` is present.

 4. If your project already has a .gitignore file, ensure that the following snippet is added in it.
 Additionally if `resources/` is mentioned in the file, remove it.
-If there is no .gitignore file present create a file and add below code snippet
+If there is no .gitignore file present, create a file and add below code snippet

     ```
     node_modules/